-The first May bank holiday weekend is just around the corner – but just what will you do for the long weekend?
+The final May bank holiday weekend is just around the corner – but just what will you do for the long weekend?

 As ever, there’s a little something for everyone in Leeds this bank holiday, taking you from live music and huge shows to parties with some of the world’s best DJs.
 To make it that little bit easier for you to narrow down the options, we’ve rounded up the best events, all in one place – check it out, before you decide what to do with your long weekend.

 From gigs to theatre, start the bank holiday weekend as you mean to go on.

 The Blockheads go all the way back to 1977 when they were formed to be the backing band for legendary punk icon Ian Dury and his record ‘New Boots and Panties’.
 Despite Dury’s death, The Blockheads carry on playing through their Dury-era classics as well as creating new material.
 Their forty year career still has plenty left to give.

 The Blockheads play The Wardrobe on Friday 26th May 2017.

 One of the biggest events of the bank holiday in Leeds will be the arrival of iconic Punjabi singer and actor, Gurdus Maan.
 He’s set to play Elland Road in a special concert that will show why he’s one of the most influential figures in Punjabi music with songs like ‘Dil Da Mamla Hai’ and ‘Ki Banu Dunia Da’.

 Gurdas Maan is at Elland Road on Friday 26th May 2017.